Reliability is the foundation of successful startups.

 • Document common failure modes and their solutions for faster resolution

 Having a well-documented incident response plan reduces panic during outages and ensures consistent, efficient handling of issues when they arise.
+Implementing escalation policies ensures the right people are notified at the right time.

 4. Establish status communication channels